-Assistant Professor: Michael Oriatti

-Part-time Instructor: Martha Healey
+Assistant Professor: Michael Oriatti Director of Bands: Montgomery Hill Part-time instructor: Martha Healey

-At Lyon College we speak the language of music, endorsing its traditional role in the liberal arts.
-The Music major is thus rooted in the history and theory of music, as well as in performance.
-It is well suited to students who wish to pursue graduate study in performance, music education, music theory, or musicology; to potential church musicians; and to students who wish to study music in tandem with other disciplines.
+At Lyon we speak the language of music, endorsing its traditional role in the liberal arts.
+The music major is thus rooted in the history and theory of music as well as in performance.
+It is well suited to students who wish to pursue graduate study in performance, music education, music theory, or musicology; potential church musicians; and students who wish to study music in tandem with other disciplines.

-In addition to studying music in the classroom, music majors develop their skills as performers (in voice, piano, organ, or selected instrumental areas) in private lessons with a member of the music faculty.
-A basic level of skill at the piano is expected of all music majors; therefore, a piano proficiency examination must be passed by the senior year.
+In addition to studying music in the classroom, music majors develop skills as performers (in voice, piano, organ, or selected instrumental areas) in private lessons with a member of the music faculty.
+A basic level of skill on the piano is expected of all music majors; therefore, students must pass a piano proficiency examination by their senior year.
 All music majors must also complete a senior project that will culminate in the form of a public recital, lecture-recital, or lecture.